Achumi-vitope/indexNeighbours/README.md

-## This algorithm was made to determine whether there exist top, bottom, left, right neighbouring cells of a given index.
+## This algorithm was made to determine whether there exist a top, bottom, left, and right neighbouring cells of a given index.
 * Assume a grid of size M, N > 3
-* From a given point CP, chosen randomly from the grid, be the center for a 3x3 2d Matrix.
+* A given point CP, chosen randomly from the grid, be the center of a 3x3 2d Matrix.

 ### Example: Given a grid of size M, N > 3 :<br>
 <table>